Djurgårdens IF Fotboll: Rivalries

-Djurgården's arch-rival is AIK, which was founded on 15 February 1891.
-Djurgården itself was founded just four weeks later on 12 March.
+Djurgårdens archrival is AIK, which was founded on 15 February 1891 while Djurgården itself was founded just four weeks later on 12 March.
 Both clubs trace their roots to Stockholm City Centre.
 Hence, games between the teams are called Tvillingderbyt (lit.
 'Derby of the twins') by the media, a name that has not caught on among supporters since they don't view themselves as such.
-They are also, historically, the biggest and most successful clubs from Stockholm, with 21 titles won by AIK and 17 by Djurgården.
+They are also historically the biggest and most successful clubs from Stockholm, with 21 titles won by AIK and 17 by Djurgården.
 Games between the two teams draw large crowds of rival supporters and can often be highly charged occasions.

-Hammarby is Djurgården's other main rival, mostly because of their geographical proximity in central Stockholm, with Djurgården's stronghold in Vasastan and Östermalm district while Hammarby's in Södermalm.
-Since 2013, the two teams have shared the same home ground, the 3 Arena.
+Hammarby is Djurgården's other main rival, mostly because of their geographical proximity in central Stockholm, with Djurgårdens stronghold being in the Vasastan and Östermalm districts while Hammarby is centered in Södermalm.
+Since 2013 the two teams have shared the same home ground, the 3 Arena.

-Malmö FF and IFK Göteborg are Djurgården's biggest rivals outside of the Stockholm area.
-Fixtures against these teams draw almost as many as the derbies.
-Another rivalry that has grown more intense in recent years is with Helsingborg IF, and that after an incident where a Djurgården supporter was beaten to death before the opening fixture of the 2014 season in Helsingborg.
+Friendships

+The club’s supporters, particularly the ultras, maintain friendly ties with the German club VfL Osnabrück.